Origins | Settled by Jefferson Davis in 1833 and annexed in 1889 |

 The black gangs seemed to have their own issues in the area separate from the Hispanic gangs; however, there were several times when violence would happen between the Hispanic and black gangs.

-In the year 1988, a gang called the Young Bloods engaged in a vicious war with the Latin Kings that lasted two years until the Young Bloods were defeated causing them to join the ranks of the Latin Counts, Latin Dragons, Very Mellow People, Spanish Vice Lords while some members started the Latin Stones gang in 1990.
+In the year 1988, the Young Bloods engaged in a vicious war with the Latin Kings that lasted two years until the Young Bloods were defeated causing them to join the ranks of the Latin Counts, Latin Dragons, Very Mellow People, Spanish Vice Lords while some members started the Latin Stones gang in 1990.
 Ambrose would arrive in 1995 which added more to this intense gang landscape in east South Chicago after they converted the Very Mellow People.
 In west South Chicago the Black P Stones, Vice Lords and Gangster Disciples were at war many times tangling with Mexican gangs.

 Starting in the 1980s South Chicago became a war zone of bloody gang conflicts as gangs battled over drug turf.
 In 1992 South Works closed its doors permanently which economically devastated the community even more.
 South Chicago soon became one of the more violent neighborhoods in Chicago and still is regarded as one of the more dangerous neighborhoods in the city.